OUR KEY STRATEGIC AREAS

 Learn more about School for life

-IMPROVED LIVELIHOODS, FOOD & WATER SECURITY, ENVIRONMENT & CLIMATE CHANGE ADAPTATION
+IMPROVED LIVELIHOODS, FOOD AND WATER SECURITY, ENVIRONMENT AND CLIMATE CHANGE ADAPTATION

 GDCA seeks to enhance food security and livelihoods of vulnerable households and communities through building capacity for adaptation and resilience to the impacts of climate change.
 It includes the building of capacities of individuals and groups to improve their skills in various productive vocations and trades.

 GDCA will also seek to increase access to finance and the support for micro, small and medium enterprise development of women and farmer groups as well as enterprising individuals from deprived communities to enhance their productive and economic capacities.

 1. Knowledge and skills of Farmer Based Organizations in good agronomic practices as well as modern agriculture production and processing practices have improved.
 Focus has been helping groups and individuals to address challenges in the agricultural value chain.